 After an abundant summer, my bush beans have finally bitten the dirt.
 I harvested the last of the beans — all 15 pounds of my Dragon Tongue, Royal Burgundy, and Beurre de Rocquencourt varieties — and after many three bean summer salads, spicy stir-fried beans, grilled beans, braised beans, and buttery bean casseroles, there’s only one thing left to do with them: pickled beans!

 This is a classic dill pickle recipe, using a medley of beans (or any vegetable you like — try it with carrots or cucumbers too) and a heaping of dill seeds, which hold up better in a boiling water bath than fresh dill or dill weed.

-You can also skip the boiling water bath and simply refrigerate your pickles, but be sure to can only young, tender beans in that case.
+You can also skip the boiling water bath and simply refrigerate your pickles, but be sure to can only have young, tender beans in that case.

 Pickled Dilly Beans